elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 <center> “The story behind the data is as important as the data itself” </center><br>

-If you enjoyed this post, we highly recommend its follow up.
+If you enjoyed this post, I recommend its follow up.
-Whereas here we demonstrated examples using figures, in the next we formally define this visualisation tool as a Graph Model.
+Whereas here I demonstrated examples using figures, in the next this visualisation tool will be formally defined as a Graph Model.
 Pearl correctly articulated that Graph Models are the vocabulary missing from standard statistics textbooks to discuss causality.
 By mastering Graph Models you and your team are sure to improve data interpretation as well as design better and more cost effective experiments and ultimately obtain more value from your data.

-🚧 Sorry, the Graph Model post is under construction.👷
+🚧 Sorry, the Graph Model post is under construction ... 👷